 Patient's Breast Thermograms are kept on record to form a baseline profile for all future evaluations.
 Patient Thermogram patterns are like a thermal fingerprint which should not show significant change over time.

 Breast Thermography has gained national prominence and widespread use due to the publicity received by radiation-based screening technologies in the guidelines issued by the American College of Obstetricians and Gynecologists, and the Federal Government.
 It should not, however be considered a stand alone screening.

 Until such time as a cure has been found for cancer, progress must be made in the fields of early detection and risk evaluation, coupled with sound clinical decision making.
 Thermography is an important part of this process.

-Central Coast Thermography / Breast Thermography of Santa Barbara Imaging Centers provide Medical Thermography for San Luis Obispo, Santa Barbara, Paso Robles, Atascadero, Arroyo Grande, Pismo Beach, Nipomo, Santa Maria and surrounding areas.
+Central Coast Thermography provides Medical Thermography for San Luis Obispo, Santa Barbara, Paso Robles, Atascadero, Arroyo Grande, Pismo Beach, Nipomo, Santa Maria, Templeton, and surrounding areas.

 Thermography is an infrared screening service, it is not a treatment or diagnosing service.
 The statements on this website have not been approved or evaluated by the Food and Drug Administration.